Snow Tipped Heather.

 The sporran has credit card slots and a pocket for small change, modern additions that prevent your sporran becoming a bucket of chaos.

-Each sporran comes with a grosgrain and leather belt, finished with brass buckle and tip.
+Each sporran comes with a grosgrain and leather belt, finished with hand made brass buckle and tip.
 Grosgrain is traditionally the material used on lapels of dinner jackets.

 Every sporran comes in a Oak presentation box.
 Lined in wool felt for protection.
 Fastened with red leather tabs and brass Sam Brown studs.